Appendix brief

 Key takeaways

-• The biggest missing pieces are beta pricing posture, pilot-to-paid rules, contracting assets, and willingness-to-pay proof.
+- The biggest missing pieces are final figure and inclusion approval, pilot-to-paid rules, contracting assets, operational entitlements, and willingness-to-pay proof.

 What is strong already